robertmaxrees/robertmaxrees.github.io/_posts/2015-01-17-write-cleaner-javascript.md

 ## Reduce surprises and side-effects

 Surprises are things that we don't expect to happen.
 For instance, features used in ways that are inconsistent with what they're normally used for.
 Side-effects are things like creating new variables unnecessarily, or creating new object instances when it's completely unnecessary.
-The following code should illustrate the point.
+Take a look at the following example.

 {% highlight js %}
 var myArray = ['one', 'two', 'three', 'four', 'five'];